Covid 19 coronavirus: Quarantine for Dr Anthony Fauci, White House Virus Task Force members

-Three members of the White House coronavirus task force, including Dr. Anthony Fauci, placed themselves in quarantine after contact with someone who tested positive for Covid-19, another stark reminder that not even one of the nation's most secure buildings is immune from the virus.
+Three members of the White House coronavirus task force, including Dr Anthony Fauci, placed themselves in quarantine after contact with someone who tested positive for Covid-19, another stark reminder that not even one of the nation's most secure buildings is immune from the virus.

 Fauci, the director of the National Institute of Allergy and Infectious Diseases and a leading member of the task force, has become internationally known for his simple and direct explanations to the American public about the coronavirus and Covid-19, the disease it causes.

-Also quarantining are Dr. Robert Redfield, director of the Centers for Disease Control and Prevention, and the commissioner of the Food and Drug Administration, Stephen Hahn.
+Also quarantining are Dr Robert Redfield, director of the Centers for Disease Control and Prevention, and the commissioner of the Food and Drug Administration, Stephen Hahn.

 Fauci's institute said that he has tested negative for Covid-19 and will continue to be tested regularly.
 It added that he is considered at "relatively low risk" based on the degree of his exposure, and that he would be "taking appropriate precautions" to mitigate the risk to personal contacts while still carrying out his duties.